CKs-Technology-News/PrivacyTools/README.md

 ### [Mobile Ad-blocking](#mobile-ad-blocking)
 - [DNS66](https://github.com/julian-klode/dns66) – Allows blocking host names via DNS.
 - [DNS Cloak](https://apps.apple.com/us/app/dnscloak-secure-dns-client/id1452162351) – Override & secure your DNS with DNSCrypt & DNS-over-HTTPS/2 (DoH) resolvers.
 Works with WiFi & cellular.
+- [Encrypted DNS (including ad-blocking) resolvers on cellular data, for iOS](https://github.com/paulmillr/encrypted-dns) – Configuration profiles for DNS HTTPS and DNS over TLS for iOS 14 and MacOS Big Sur.
 - [InviZible](https://github.com/Gedsh/InviZible) – Android application for Internet privacy and security, it is more an all-in-one app but I wanted to list it under DNS.
 - [Lockdown Privacy](https://lockdownprivacy.com/) – Blocks trackers/ads in all iOS apps, not just Safari.
 - [personalDNSfilter](https://github.com/IngoZenz/personaldnsfilter) – A DNS filter proxy written in Java.
 It hooks into the domain name (DNS) resolution and returns the loopback address for filtered hosts.